US Army Corps of Engineers

 USACE’s St. Louis District has found that slight variations in water level management in reservoirs along the Kaskaskia River in Illinois can generate major benefits for water quality, fish, waterfowl, and outdoor recreation.

-Carlyle Reservoir - A dense carpet of vegetation covers pool areas exposed during a managed drawdown of Carlyle Reservoir on the Kaskaskia River.
+Carlyle Lake - A dense carpet of vegetation covers pool areas exposed during a managed drawdown of Carlyle Lake on the Kaskaskia River.
 Wetland vegetation in pool areas has been documented to lessen erosion, improve water quality, and provide habitat and forage for fish and wildlife (USACE photo).

 Story